epam/mriviewer/CONTRIBUTING.md

 ### External developers: fork and branch

 External contributors are welcome to fork, branch and create pull-requests.
-Fork the project [on GitHub](https://github.com/epam/med3web)and clone your fork locally.
+Fork the project [on GitHub](https://github.com/epam/med3web) and clone your fork locally.
 Apply changes, run automated and manual tests to verify that everything works correctly.

 ```sh
 # grab the project